amorless612/Pac-man-Game-on-FPGA/README.md

 # Game
-A pacman game based on cortex-m0 soc
+A Pac-man Game Based on Cortex-M0 SoC on FPGA